 We eventually came to the conclusion that it is necessary to step up the sophistication of the system design substantially in order for it to better adapt to variations between engines and vehicles.
 To that end, we took two steps back... but a HUGE leap forward.

 The main changes in this new direction are as follows:

 1. Addition of a mass air sensor—replaces the air flow meter housing

-2. Addition of crank and cam position/speed sensor—replaces the distributor
+2. Addition of crank and cam position/speed sensors—replaces the distributor

 3. Change from one coil to four coil-on-plug coils